 FOR THE 2017 COHORT!!!!!

-The Colorado Public Health Mentoring Program (CPHMP) is a collaboration among Colorado Public Health Association (CPHA), Colorado Environmental Health Association (CEHA), and Public Health Nurses Association of Colorado (PHNAC).
+The Colorado Public Health Mentoring Program (CPHMP) is a collaboration among Colorado Public Health Association (CPHA), Colorado Environmental Health Association (CEHA), Public Health Nurses Association of Colorado (PHNAC) and the Colorado Society of Public Health Education (COSOPHE).
 In addition, the Colorado School of Public Health (CSPH) is acting as a strategic thinking partner and offering support to assist with the program in 2017.
 Because CPHMP is financially supported by our professional associations, all participants MUST be a member of at least one of the following supporting organizations: